Waylon Smithers

 Waylon Joseph Smithers Jr., usually referred to as Mr. Smithers or simply Smithers, is a recurring character in the animated sitcom The Simpsons, voiced by Harry Shearer.
 His first appearance was in the episode "Homer's Odyssey", although his voice could be heard in the series premiere, "Simpsons Roasting on an Open Fire".
 He is the consummate executive and personal assistant of Springfield Nuclear Power Plant's owner, Mr. Burns, and is usually treated unfairly.

-Smithers's loyalty and devotion to Mr. Burns was inspired from how numerous Fox executives and staff members acted towards Barry Diller.
-Smithers's first name (Waylon) was derived from that of puppeteer Wayland Flowers.
-The idea for Smithers's ambiguous sexual orientation came from Sam Simon.
+Smithers' loyalty and devotion to Mr. Burns was inspired from how numerous Fox executives and staff members acted towards Barry Diller.
+Smithers' first name (Waylon) was derived from that of puppeteer Wayland Flowers.
+The idea for Smithers' ambiguous sexual orientation came from Sam Simon.
 He proposed that Smithers should be gay and have an undying love for Mr. Burns.
 Smithers was colorized in his first appearance as black with blue hair.
 Matt Groening, in an interview with TMZ, said that this was a mistake but the producers did not have enough money to correct it.